 Public protection is the core of the General Osteopathic Council's role.
-We are committed to operating a fair process, through which patients, other health professionals, and the public can raise concerns about an osteopath and make formal complaint.
-Once we have investigate a complaint about an osteopath, if the situation is serious enough, we can impose conditions on a individual's practice or even remove their right to practice.
+We are committed to operating a fair process, through which patients, other health professionals, and the public can raise concerns about an osteopath and make a formal complaint.
+Once we have investigated a complaint about an osteopath, if the situation is serious enough, we can impose conditions on an individual's practice or even remove their right to practice.

 The UK statutory Register provides detailed information about osteopaths.
 This resource is freely available to the public via our website www.osteopathy.org.uk or our telephone information service on 020 7357 6655.

-The title 'Osteopath' protected by law, and only those on UK statutory Register are entitled to call themselves osteopaths.
-We take legal action against individual practicing unlawfully, where we have sufficient evidence to support a criminal prosecution.
+The title 'Osteopath' is protected by law, and only those on UK statutory Register are entitled to call themselves osteopaths.
+We take legal action against individuals practicing unlawfully, where we have sufficient evidence to support a criminal prosecution.

 The GOsC scrutinizes the quality of all UK osteopathy courses leading to registration, to ensure that education providers are equipping students to practice safely and competently as osteopaths.

-In order to register to practice osteopathy in the UK, students must graduate with a qualification that is recognized by the GOsC.
+To register practice osteopathy in the UK, students must graduate with a qualification that is recognized by the GOsC.
 There are currently 11 institutions delivering GOsC-accredited osteopathic qualifications, which are also monitored by the Quality Assurance Agency for Higher Education.

 Most people visit an osteopath as a private patient and pay for their treatment, and major private health insurance policies provide cover for osteopathic treatment.

-NHS, publicly-funded, osteopathic service are gradually becoming more widespread across the UK, allowing wider access for patients who cannot fund their own treatment.
-Aspect of osteopathic care, notably spinal manipulation, are also included in national and international clinical guidelines (NICE 2009 ; European acute and low back pain guidelines, 2004).
+NHS, publicly-funded, osteopathic services are gradually becoming more widespread across the UK, allowing wider access for patients who cannot fund their treatment.
+The aspect of osteopathic care, notably spinal manipulation, is also included in national and international clinical guidelines (NICE 2009; European acute and low back pain guidelines, 2004).

 Most patients refer themselves directly to an osteopath.
 Although referral by a GP is not necessary, patients are encouraged to keep their GP fully informed so that medical reports are up to date.

-Osteopaths are skilled in diagnostic techniques and trained to identify when a patient need to be referred on to another healthcare professional.
-Similarly GPs refer patients to osteopaths where they believe this intervention would be beneficial.
-This integrated approach is increasingly common, and reinforces osteopathy's position as a central part of modern healthcare system.
+Osteopaths are skilled in diagnostic techniques and trained to identify when a patient needs to be referred to another healthcare professional.
+Similarly, GPs refer patients to osteopaths where they believe this intervention would be beneficial.
+This integrated approach is increasingly common and reinforces osteopathy's position as a central part of the modern healthcare system.